 After 60 minutes or so, I had the hat finished.

-Then, I quickly whipped up pattern and got that listed as well.
+Then, I quickly whipped up the pattern and got that listed as well.
 (I’m sad to admit that, in my haste, the pattern wasn’t up to my usual standard, but that was remedied within a few days.
 Read the story about my biggest failure as a crochet designer, here.)

 The next day, Chelsea (one of my brand reps whom you will also come to know and love), asked if she should stop by to take photos.